 Taste: vanilla extract, brown sugar, grandma’s spice cabinet (cinnamon, clove, ginger), mixed nuts, sweet funky oak

-Finish: medium in length, candied nuts, sweet & spicy with waves of vanilla and fading cinnamon
+Finish: medium in length, sweet & spicy – candied nuts, fading vanilla & cinnamon

-Overall: Wow – this one threw me curveball.
-I went into this expecting a profile similar to 1991 Wild Turkey 101/8 … I was very surprised.
-Cinnamon is not a common dominant dusty Wild Turkey note for me.
-One might find waves of it in earlier Rare Breed releases, or certainly in some Russell’s Reserve Single Barrels, but you rarely hear of it as a forward note (especially when it comes to dusty 101).
+Overall: Wow!
+This one threw me curveball.
+I went into this tasting expecting a profile similar to 1991 Wild Turkey 101/8 … surprisingly not the case.
+Cinnamon isn’t a commonly found dominant dusty Wild Turkey note for me.
+One might find waves of it in earlier Rare Breed batches, certainly in some Russell’s Reserve Single Barrel releases, but you rarely hear of cinnamon as a forward note (especially when it comes to dusty 101).